Process-Commutative Distributed Objects: From Cryptocurrencies to Byzantine-Fault-Tolerant CRDTs: Problem Statement: DLTs, CRDTs, and Byzantine Tolerance

 Blockchains and Distributed Ledger Technologies (DLTs) have had a profound impact on both academia and industry over the last decade and have led to the rise of several highly-visible systems~\cite{nakamoto_bitcoin_2008,Ethereum2024,Riple2023,Hyperledger2023}.
 These large-scale systems have found potential application in many fields beyond cryptocurrency, including self-sovereign identity (SSI) management~\cite{naik2021sovrin,MathieuSSI/DISC2023}, supply-chain networks~\cite{SupplyChainBlockchains2023}, health care applications~\cite{10.1093/jamia/ocx068}, and humanitarian relief~\cite{WFP:BB:2023}.

 Distributed ledgers enforce a total order on recorded operations in an adversarial environment, i.e. an environment in which not all participants can be trusted (compromised participants are called \emph{Byzantine}).
 Depending on the type of ledger, participants may further join or leave freely (\emph{permissionless} systems), and/or network delays may be arbitrary (\emph{asynchronous} systems).
 Despite these unfavorable circumstances, blockchains-based DLTs have succeeded in reconciling robustness, openness, and scalability, rendering them highly attractive for fields in which traceability and auditability are of prime concern.
 Unfortunately, enforcing a total order in a failure-prone distributed system requires strong assumptions~\cite{DBLP:journals/jacm/FischerLP85,gilbert2012perspectives}, and is generally very costly in comparison to equivalent systems~\cite{DEVRIES2023100633}.
-As a result, most existing DLT systems assume some partial synchrony (GST)~\cite{DBLP:journals/jacm/DworkLS88} to guarantee the progress of their operations, and/or only offer probabilistic guarantees (e.g. allowing for a low probability of \emph{forks}, in which recently recorded operations are canceled).
+As a result, most existing DLT systems assume some partial synchrony (e.g. the existence of some \emph{Global Stabilization Time}, GST for short)~\cite{DBLP:journals/jacm/DworkLS88} to guarantee the progress of their operations, and/or only offer probabilistic guarantees (e.g. allowing for \emph{forks} with low probability, in which recently recorded operations are canceled).

 Given their inherent costs, many works have sought to improve the performance of Blockchains and DLTs at many levels.
 Such attempts include optimizing how transactions issued by clients are received by servers~\cite{DBLP:conf/icde/GaiNB0W23,DBLP:conf/eurosys/DanezisKSS22}, introducing some partial concurrency to order sets of operations rather than individual operations~\cite{DBLP:conf/blockchain2/CaprettoCARS22}, or making decisions in parallel on sets of transactions~\cite{DBLP:conf/sp/CrainNG21}, just to name a few recent proposals.